 - Part 6: Cleaning and Maintenance

-You will most likely be using your shotgun either on quick security checks or long patrols; a simple two point sling is best suited for both missions.
-A side mounted sling is best, you can find side sling mounts by GG&G or Specter Gear.
+You will most likely be using your shotgun either on quick security checks or long patrols; a simple two-point sling is best suited for both missions.
+A side-mounted sling is best, you can find side sling mounts by GG&G or Specter Gear.
+Also make sure to check out the sling below; it looks great, has high-ratings and is affordable:

 You need a way of keeping an extra reload on the shotgun such as a sidesaddle or buttstock carrier (or both).
 One of the main weaknesses of the shotgun is firepower; magazine capacity is low and reloads should be carried on the gun so they are always available.